 Network engineers work on designing and maintaining the digital network used by the hiring organization.
 From building the network to executing network security best practices, network engineers ensure that the network functions of the organization run smoothly.
 They also protect these networks from falling prey to any kind of malpractices.

 6. Security Software Developer

 Security software developers integrate reliable security practices while developing the software to ensure they are robust and effective.
 The responsibilities of a security software developer range from designing the software to updating them regularly as required.
 They often team up with other cybersecurity experts to develop applications and security strategies that safeguard data and information for an organization.

 This is a senior-level position for security experts who oversee all kinds of data and information security activities for an organization.
 Depending on the company, the chief information security officer handles a number of responsibilities, including working directly with the management, the technical team, and of course, the cybersecurity team.
 Professionals working as CISo need to stay updated on all the trending security best practices and further research on the latest ways to secure the information and data for the company.

 As it is evident by these numbers, there is no dearth of good opportunities in the field of cybersecurity.
 If you are keen on availing these opportunities, upskill in this domain to benefit from this demand-supply gap.
-Join the Stanford Advanced Computer Security Program and upskill today!0
+Join the Advanced Cyber Security Course and upskill today!0